Fragjacker/DoW-Mod-Manager/README.md

 ## Version 1.54 (by @IgorTheLight):

+- Added all the changes suggested by article "High DPI support in Windows Forms" written by Microsoft
+- Upgraded .NET Framework from 4.5.2 to 4.7.2
+- Added DPIAwareness is app.config
+- Uncommented Windows 10 support in app.manifest

+## Version 1.53 (by @IgorTheLight):

 - Upgraded .NET Framework from 4.5 to 4.5.2 - a lot of small improvements.
 But also that will add "EnableWindowsFormsHighDpiAutoResizing" feature in app.config
 - Enabled feature stated above
 - Code refactoring - a lot of small tweaks here and there.
 More "C# friendly" variable names

 ## Version 1.52: